 How do I manage who gets notified?

 Partners can manage Escalation notification settings within Integration Settings.
 By default all account admins will receive Escalation notifications.
 Admins can edit the notified recipients, but at least 1 account admin email contact is required.

 In the future, Partners will be able to configure PSAs to receive Escalation notifications.
-Do you want to get SMS notifications for Escalations and Incident Reports?
-Check out this support article on how to configure mobile carrier gateway addresses.

 Escalation severities and expected response times

 Huntress wants to provide the best possible service to our partners.
 Not responding to an Escalation event can degrade that level of service.
 Our goal is never to spam partners with notifications, but to only use Escalations when absolutely necessary.
 Let's walk through a couple scenarios:

 - Scenario 1: A critical malware incident report failed to make it to your company's PSA, thus the event went unnoticed by your team.
 Huntress will send an Escalation with the same severity as the incident report to bring your attention to the event.